Last updated on March 27, 2025

 Demonic indeed.

 This cat knight’s got melee, and it wants your commander’s permission to let your other creatures join the fray.
 Skyhunter Strike Force is also a flier, one of the more common ways that lieutenants are evasive.
-It’ll pay you off for swinging with lots of creatures aimed all over.
+It pays you off for swinging with lots of creatures aimed all over.

 A damage prevention effect is par for the course when a graceful unicorn is teeing up.
 Loyal Unicorn has vigilance and can grant it to your other creatures at the start of your combats.

-There aren’t a heck of a lot of unicorns, though, and a lot of these lieutenants are tribally focused.
+There aren’t a heck of a lot of unicorns, though, so don't expect a typal focus here.

 Angelic Field Marshal grants itself and your other creatures benefits if you control your commander.
-It’s tailormade for your angel commander, which is probably one of the reasons it’s a $10 card.
+It’s tailormade for your angel commander, which is probably one of the reasons it used to be a $10 card.

 Stormsurge Kraken is hexproof, making it harder to get rid of.
 It draws you two cards when it’s blocked if your commander is onboard.